muhammad-hasib/aws-elb/AWS Auto-Scaling Web Infrastructure.md

-# AWS Auto Scaling Group with ALB — Step-by-Step Guide
+# AWS Auto Scaling Group with ALB: Step-by-Step Guide

 ## 1. Create an EC2 instance + install your app